the-turing-way/the-turing-way/book/website/foreword/community.md

 (fw-community-delivery-team)=
 ## Project Delivery Team

-The project is managed and its activities/goals delivered by the project delivery team, which currently includes two project leads, a research project manager, and a research community manager.
+The project is managed and its activities/goals are delivered by the project delivery team, which currently includes two project leads, a research project manager, and a research community manager.
 These roles are funded by The Alan Turing Institute under the Tools, Practices, and Systems Research Programme for which Kirstie is the programme manager.
 You can find details about these members in our [ways of working document](https://github.com/the-turing-way/the-turing-way/blob/main/ways_of_working.md).